-Our dental office in Yonkers is working on Saturday and often on Sunday.
-Call us, we will be able to offer you immediate help and advice over the phone.
-Our dentist can tell you what to do to relieve discomfort and how to handle the dental emergency until you can see them for proper dental care.
+Our dental office in Yonkers is open on Saturday and often on Sunday.
+Anytime you call us, we will be able to offer you immediate help and advice over the phone.
+Our dentist can tell you what to do to relieve discomfort and how to handle your emergency until you can come in for proper dental care.

-If you are on vacation or away from home, you will need to contact the nearest urgent care dentist for help and advice.
-But, it’s still worth taking your dentist’s contact details with you as most dental emergencies require follow-up care.
-You can at least get in touch with your local dental office to schedule an appointment for when you return.
+If you are on vacation or away from Yonkers, you will need to contact the nearest urgent care dentist for help and advice.
+But, you can still contact your Yonkers for follow-up care.
+You can schedule an appointment with your local dental office when you return.

 What Is a Dental Emergency?

 There are dental emergencies, and then there are dental problems.

 A dental emergency is where you are in substantial pain or discomfort because of toothache or a dental abscess.
 An emergency requires immediate care.